skalenetwork/truffle-skale-network-box/README.md

 #### Using a mnemonic

-If that you'd prefer to use a mnemonic (vs a private key), you can just omit the `PRIVATE_KEY` entry in your `.env` file and include a `MNEMONIC` entry instead.
+If you'd prefer to use a mnemonic (vs a private key), you can just omit the `PRIVATE_KEY` entry in your `.env` file and include a `MNEMONIC` entry instead.
 Note that `HDWalletProvider` will use the first account that's generated from the mnemonic.
 For example:

 ```
 SKALE_CHAIN=https://this-is-my-skale-chain.com:1234